 Throughout the school year, the Youth Services Team is proud to host Preteen Dances for youth in grades 6 and 7.
-This school year will feature dances in September, November, January, March and June.
+The 2019/20 school year will feature dances in September, November, February, April and June.

 Preteen dances are scheduled from 7–9 p.m. and are held at the Gleneagles Community Centre.
 For a complete list of dates for the dances and information on how to register, please visit the Leisure Guide website.

 All of our dances can typically accommodate up to 360 youth and most participants are students from West Vancouver; however, we occasionally have students attend from outside of our municipality.

 You are encouraged to dress in comfortable clothing that allows you to move around and have fun!
 You already know what is expected of you at school and our outlook is the same.
 Here are some examples of clothing that are not welcome at the dances because they prohibit youth from having fun and feeling safe: